swe-train/napari__napari/docs/tutorials/fundamentals/getting_started.md

 (getting_started)=
-# How to launch napari
+# Getting started with napari

+Welcome to the getting started with **napari** tutorial!

 This tutorial assumes you have already installed napari.
 For help with installation see our [installation tutorial](./installation).